Tornado outbreak of November 16–18, 2015: Pampa, Texas

+Impact

+As a result of the outbreak over 47,000 people were left without power.
+A train was derailed near Miami, Texas, which was blocked off by power lines, delaying first responders and trapping the crew.
+Over 1.8 million dollars in damage was inflicted.
+Corn stalks lofted by the tornado landed back as hail.

 Non-tornadic effects

 A significant winter storm occurred on the backend of the tornado outbreak.
 On November 17, whiteout conditions forced 174 mi of I-70 to close, from the intersection with E-470 to Goodland, Kansas.
 A 55 mi stretch of I-25 was also closed across southern Colorado and northern New Mexico.
 The storm also brought flight cancellations at Denver International Airport, where 4 in of snow fell.
 Up to 6 in of snow fell in western Oklahoma on November 18 after the tornado outbreak.
 The storm was unofficially named Winter Storm Ajax by The Weather Channel.